juhuyoon/codeLibrary/README.md

 The hope with this code library is to be a place to find generic codes, strange logic problems, and quick explanations for new languages that people can use to read, learn, and use!

+Secondly serves as my reference files and studies included in here to work and progress

 ### Folders
 Javascript
 1) Practices and examples of how to use the various array functions in ES6 [Arrays Folder](https://github.com/juhuyoon/codeLibrary/tree/master/Javascript/ES6-Arrays)